quephird/ScintillaLib/README.md

 ... and below is the resultant image:

 ![](./images/Antialiasing.png)

+You should be able to see that it is far less "jaggy" than the orignal image shown further up in this README.

 Because rendering times are much slower with antialiasing turned out, you should make sure that the run configuration is set to Release in order to run Swift in the fastest fashion.
 To get there, go to Product -> Scheme -> Edit Scheme...